 Joint injuries and malfunctions are some of the most prevalent concerns among active gym-goers and athletes alike.
-Therefore, it’s pertinent to take a deeper look at what the best joint supplements are and how they can help relieve nagging joint and bone issues.
+Therefore, it’s essential to take a deeper look at what the best joint supplements are and how they can help relieve nagging joint and bone issues.

 Joints are integral for allowing your bones and muscles to move freely in different directions.
-For example, if your knee joint was instead replaced by one long femur bone that went all the to your foot, you wouldn’t have the flexion or extension necessary to perform barbell squats.
+For example, if your knee joint was instead replaced by one long femur bone that went all the way to your foot, you wouldn’t have the flexion or extension necessary to perform barbell squats.

 People often confuse joints with tendons and ligaments since they all typically are in close proximity to each other.

 An easy way to remember what separates joints from ligaments and tendons is that joints have nothing to do with skeletal muscles (directly).
-Tendons and ligaments, on the contrary, are associated with skeletal muscles and have their own distinct biomechanical functions.
+Tendons and ligaments, on the contrary, are associated with skeletal muscles and have their own distinct functions.

 Structure of Joints